 Ask any amputee, and they all will tell you that you can’t grow a new one.
-Make your Bodily Consciousness grow a new leg is the title of this article.
-The point of this article is that if you wear your prosthesis long enough, your consciousness will accept it as if it was a new leg.
+Making your Bodily Consciousness grow a new leg is the title of this article.
+The point of this article is that if you wear your prosthesis long enough, your consciousness will accept it as if it were a new leg.
 A prosthesis is simply a tool.
 It is an artificial replacement for a missing limb that can help you regain independence after your amputation.
 Choosing to use one, or not, depends on your personal goals.

 The best prosthesis is one that will help you reach your former level of functioning.
 This is something you have to fight for.
 No one is going to do it for you.
-Start with some basics questions you should start with:
+Start with some basic questions you should start with:

-• What do you want to be able to do with the prosthesis?
+- What do you want to be able to do with the prosthesis?

-• What activities do you plan to do?
+- What activities do you plan to do?

-• Do you want to walk or run?
+- Do you want to walk or run?

-• Do you care about the way it looks?
+- Do you care about the way it looks?

 There is no one device that is best for everyone.
 Your prosthetist may not know of the latest designs.
 You have to do your research because no one is going to do it for you.
 Every one of these companies has a customer service liaison.
 They will work with you on getting a loaner and help you with your insurance.